Skip to content

 1. Choose your input

 Remote plugins generate code for inputs.
-An input can be a git repository, tarball, zip file, a or local directory containing Protobuf files configured with a buf.yaml configuration file.
+An input can be a Git repository, tarball, zip file, or a local directory containing Protobuf files configured with a buf.yaml configuration file.
 Buf refers to such directories of Protobuf files as modules.

-$ buf mod init
+$ buf config init

 buf.yaml

-version: v1
+version: v2

 breaking: